- Have a thorough knowledge of aircraft structural repair procedures and corrosion related repairs and corrosion control treatments.

-- Five (5) years of experience as a licensed A&P mechanic with at least (3) years working on rotorcraft similar to the H-65.
+- Five (5) years of experience as a licensed A&P mechanic with at least (3) years working on rotorcraft similar to the H-65 or MH-60.

 - Hold a current Airframe and Power Plant (A&P) license and proof of recent aircraft mechanic experience within the last twelve (12) months.

 - Ability to read, write, speak and understand English fluently.

 - U.S. citizen.